cabforum/smime/SBR.md

 **Applicant Representative**: A Natural Person or human sponsor who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant:

-  i. who signs and submits, or approves a Certificate Request on behalf of the Applicant, and/or ii. who signs and submits a Subscriber Agreement on behalf of the Applicant, and/or iii. who acknowledges the Terms of Use on behalf of the Applicant when the Applicant is an Affiliate of the CA or is the CA.
+  1. who signs and submits, or approves a Certificate Request on behalf of the Applicant;
+  2. who signs and submits a Subscriber Agreement on behalf of the Applicant; and/or
+  3. who acknowledges the Terms of Use on behalf of the Applicant when the Applicant is an Affiliate of the CA or is the CA.

 **Application Software Supplier**: A supplier of email client software or other relying-party application software such as mail user agents (web-based or application based) and email service providers that process S/MIME Certificates.